 The wedding industry is a funny business.
 There are a lot of very big and costly decisions to be made.
 All this is complicated by the fact that emotion plays a huge role in the process.
-It’s a pretty steep learning curve to become familiar with industry norms and to make sense of the array of options available.
+It’s a pretty steep learning curve to become familiar with industry norms and to make sense of the huge array of options available.
 The best advice that I can give you is to find vendors whose work you love and who you can relate to on a personal level.

-After finding a venue for the ceremony and reception, one of the big, early choices you’ll make will be who to hire to photograph your wedding.
+Along with finding a venue for your ceremony and reception, one of the big, early choices you’ll make will be who to hire to photograph your wedding.
 The internet is a wonderful tool to find a photographer and view a sample of their work.
 That said, you’ll do well to ask your recently-married friends and family who they worked with and what they enjoyed and didn’t enjoy about their experience.
 You might even decide that you’d like to see whether their photographer would be a good fit for you, too.
 Even if you don’t, you’re going to be able to formulate some good questions and criteria as you search for your photographer.

 To help you along, here are some questions that I get from clients:

 #1 Question 😄 : My last name is pronounced just like the fruit 🍎

 How far in advance do you book?
 You just never know how far in advance a date will be booked.
 It usually varies between 6 months to a year, but there are exceptions to that.
 I don’t take commissions more than 18 months in advance.
 What I can say is that Saturdays during the busy season from May through October are in high demand.